dwavesystems/dwave-ocean-sdk/examples/and.rst

                            & 0 & -2\\
                            &   & 3 \end{bmatrix}

+See the
+:std:doc:`Getting Started with the D-Wave System <sysdocs_gettingstarted:doc_getting_started>` and
+:std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>`
-See the system documentation for more information about formulating problems as QUBOs.
+books for more information about formulating problems as QUBOs.

 The line of code below sets the QUBO coefficients for this AND gate.

 >>> Q = {('x1', 'x2'): 1, ('x1', 'z'): -2, ('x2', 'z'): -2, ('z', 'z'): 3}